 Coordinate With Other Benefits

-Ensure FMLA leave aligns with other employee benefits, such as workers’ compensation, disability insurance, or employer-provided paid leave.
+Ensure FMLA leave aligns with other employee benefits, such as workers’ compensation, disability insurance, or employer-provided paid sick leave.
 Clear communication about how these programs interact helps avoid confusion.

 Monitor Regulatory Updates